Cultivating Purpose and Discernment in a Computational World

 Earlier moral frameworks could limit responsibility because the world itself was taken as given.
 Much of what happened—plague, famine, drought, disaster—we ascribed to fate—the work of gods or natural forces beyond human control.

 Moral responsibility stopped at intention, disposition, or local action.
-The rest was chalked up to fortune, providence, or an indifferent cosmos.
+The rest was chalked up to fortune, providence, or an indifferent cosmos far too powerful and far to big to do anything about other than cope.

-Stoicism refined this limit with great care.
+Stoicism refined this approach with great care and elevated it to a school.
 Responsibility extended only to what lay within one’s control; everything else was to be endured ‘neither raging against the shocks of fortune nor complaining of one’s own lot but accepting one’s fate with patience and acting as commanded’ as Seneca wrote to Lucilius (Letter 76).

 Epicureanism drew up a physical boundary: retreat from the turbulence of Athens into the cultivated space of the Garden.
 In both cases, moral excellence was achieved by shrinking one’s world.

 These moral technologies have left us with tremendously valuable ethical practices.
 I see the Stoic moral psychology of impression-assent-action as a genuine discovery of a universal.
-Seneca, in On Anger, teaches us, universally also, that violence begins and ends with the individual’s response to a perceived insult.
+Seneca, in On Anger, teaches us that violence begins and ends with the individual’s response to a perceived insult.
 Violence is contagious, and so is its dissipation.

 These ethics were intelligent responses to a world whose forces lay well beyond human control.
 Defusing violence, withdrawal, and endurance were often the only options, and they are still relevant today.